Wild Frontier Dog Food in trays receives the Advisor’s second-best rating of 4.5 stars.

 Wild Frontier Dog Food Trays Review

-Judging by its ingredients alone, Wild Frontier dog food trays looks like an above-average wet product.
+Based on its ingredients alone, Wild Frontier Dog Food in trays appears to be an above-average wet product.

 As a group, the brand features an average protein content of 52% and a mean fat level of 31%.
 Together, these figures suggest a carbohydrate content of 10% for the overall product line.